-Lung volumes (see Figure: Normal lung volumes.) are measured by determining functional residual capacity (FRC) and with spirometry.
+Lung volumes are measured by determining functional residual capacity (FRC).
 FRC is the amount of air remaining in the lungs after normal exhalation.
 The total lung capacity (TLC) is the volume of gas that is contained in the lungs at the end of maximal inspiration.

 FRC is measured using gas dilution techniques or a plethysmograph (which is more accurate in patients who have airflow limitation and trapped gas).

 Gas dilution techniques include

 With nitrogen washout, the patient exhales to FRC and then breathes from a spirometer containing 100% oxygen.
 The test ends when the exhaled nitrogen concentration is zero.
 The collected volume of exhaled nitrogen is equal to 81% of the initial FRC.

 With helium equilibration, the patient exhales to FRC and then is connected to a closed system containing known volumes of helium and oxygen.
 Helium concentration is measured until it is the same on inhalation and exhalation, indicating it has equilibrated with the volume of gas in the lung, which can then be estimated from the change in helium concentration that has occurred.

 Both of these techniques may underestimate FRC because they measure only the lung volume that communicates with the airways.
 In patients with severe airflow limitation, a considerable volume of trapped gas may communicate very poorly or not at all.

 Body plethysmography uses Boyle’s law to measure the compressible gas volume within the thorax and is more accurate than gas dilution techniques.
 While sitting in an airtight box, the patient tries to inhale against a closed mouthpiece from FRC.
 As the chest wall expands, the pressure in the closed box rises.
 Knowing the pre-inspiratory box volume and the pressure in the box before and after the inspiratory effort allows for calculation of the change in box volume, which must equal the change in lung volume.

-Knowing FRC allows the lungs to be divided into subvolumes that are either measured with spirometry or calculated (see Figure: Normal lung volumes.).
+Knowing FRC allows the lungs to be divided into subvolumes that are either measured with spirometry or calculated (see figure Normal lung volumes Normal lung volumes ).
 Normally the FRC represents about 40% of TLC.